 Who is on the CompassionNet interdisciplinary team?
-Our team includes case managers, nurse practitioners, child life specialists, social workers, physicians, nurses, a chaplain, and volunteers.
+Our team includes social workers, nurse practitioners, child life specialists, physicians, nurses, a chaplain, and volunteers.
 When a need is identified, we also offer additional support through our collaborations with therapeutic providers in the community.

 How do I sign up?
 Children are referred to CompassionNet by their doctor.
 Please speak with your child’s pediatrician or specialist if you think that your child might benefit from the CompassionNet program.
 Click here to view the criteria that doctors should consider when referring a child to CompassionNet.

 Who pays for CompassionNet?
 CompassionNet is sponsored by the Lifetime Healthcare Companies (Excellus BlueCross BlueShield and Univera Healthcare) outside of normal insurance benefits.
-YourCare Health Plan is also a sponsor.
+Molina Healthcare is also a sponsor.
 There is no cost for families to participate in our program.